catseye/Lariat/README.md

                 fun(t) -> [false, t]
             )

-From there it ought to be just a hop, a skip, and a jump to a proper lambda term normalizer:
+From there it's just a hop, a skip, and a jump to a proper lambda term normalizer:

     let normalize(t) ->